Limited memory predictors based on polynomial approximation of periodic exponents: On selection of polynomials

 \section{On selection of polynomials $\psi_d$}

-A sequence of polynomials $\psi_d$ required for the predictors described above can be constructed from projections of the function $e^{i\o T}$ on the truncated orthonormal basis in $L_{2,-r}(\R,\C)$ that can be constructed using the Gram--Schmidt procedure.
+\short{A sequence of} Polynomials $\{\psi_k\}_{k=0}^{\infty}$ required for the predictors \short{described above } can be constructed from projections of the function $e^{i\o T}$ on the truncated orthonormal basis in the Hilbert space $L_{2,-r}(\R,+\infty)$ using the Gram--Schmidt procedure as the following.

-For the case where the prediction horizon $T$ is sufficiently small, the polynomials $\psi_d$ can be constructed from the Taylor series.